42BV/quality-workshop-refactoring/README.md

 # Quality workshop: refactoring an existing codebase
-Contains the result of the refactoring assignment.
+Contains the solution to the refactoring assignment.

 ## Refactor step 1: delegation to domain class
 Apart from the first null check in the AccountService.transferAmount(..) method, there are 5 argument checks that can be delegated to a domain class...